RavenousLegs

 Char Chinar Island on Dal Lake

-There is a small island on the lake called Char Chinar, which has four Chinar trees.
-We parked our shikhara on the side and hopped on to this island to enjoy the tranquility of the lake,
+There’s a small island on the lake called Char Chinar, home to four majestic Chinar trees.
+We parked our shikhara on the side and hopped on to this tranquil island, eager to enjoy the tranquility of the lake.

 Char Chinar at Dal Lake, Kashmir